 - any other related topic that you want to deepen.

 Generally, the theses can require programming skills in Python (especially for simulations), Go and technologies like Docker Containers, Kubernetes, and a minimum of Linux sysadmin skills for more practical tests.
 The experiments can be conducted even on our framework called P2PFaaS, which is already installed in a cluster of Raspberry Pi.
 We are also open to conducting more theoretical-oriented theses if you are interested.
-Also, see the list of Publications for a glance at our research interests and expertise.
+Also, see the list of Publications for a glance at my research interests and expertise.

 - Energy Balancing Algorithms for Green Edge Computing, March 2023, Marco Ciancia.
 [PAPER];